-Chronic obstructive pulmonary disease (COPD) is a progressive disease state characterized by airflow limitation that is not fully reversible.
+Chronic obstructive pulmonary disease (COPD) is characterized by chronic respiratory symptoms and airflow limitation that is often progressive and not fully reversible.

 Suspected in patients with a history of smoking, occupational and environmental risk factors, or a personal or family history of chronic lung disease.

-Presents with progressive shortness of breath, wheeze, cough, and sputum production.
+Presents with shortness of breath, wheeze, cough, and sputum production.

 Diagnostic tests include pulmonary function tests, chest x-ray, chest computed tomography scan, oximetry, and arterial blood gas analysis.

 Patients should be encouraged to stop smoking or occupational exposure and be vaccinated against viral influenza and Streptococcus pneumoniae.

 Treatment options include bronchodilators, inhaled corticosteroids, phosphodiesterase-4 inhibitors, antibiotics, and mucolytics.

 Long-term oxygen therapy improves survival in severe COPD.